International opportunities

 LAS 320 "Experiential Learning"

 While spending at least one month in Latin America, this course allows you to pursue a project of your interest based on participating in an academic or community outreach program.
 Your project can also be based on other forms of direct involvement in Latin America.
-This course is run on a request and one-by-one basis, so please contact the or the Latin American Studies for more information.
+This course is run on a request and one-by-one basis, so please contact the director or the Latin American Studies office for more information.

 Co-op Placements in Chile and Brazil